GannettDigital/api-docs/source/includes/_premium_listings_business.md

 #### API Name: business
 #### Usage
 Use GET to retrieve business data for a GMAID, that comes from the Premium Listing Reporting API.
-Only "trusted" tokens are accepted - this report cannot be called through an API gateway.

 The data returned will include information about the business which corresponds to the gmaid.